isomerpages/moe-fuhuapri/_fuhua-experience/Applied Learning Programme.md

 description: ""
 variant: markdown
 ---
 Applied Learning Programme provides meaningful and purposeful age-appropriate opportunities for real-life application of learning.
 They allow for experimentation, self-discovery and joy of learning.
-As Fuhua Primary School is the West Zone Centre of Excellence (COE) for ICT in teaching and learning, the school’s focus is on STEAM (Science, Technology, Art, Engineering and Mathematics).

 #### **STUDENT AS DESIGNER FOR THE 21ST CENTURY**